rvilgalys/url.computer/PRD.md

 ## 3. Target Audience & Personas

 *   **Primary:** Experienced Frontend & Backend Developers (e.g., the user of this PRD).
 They need to quickly debug API calls, extract auth tokens, or build test commands.
 They value speed, keyboard shortcuts, and a no-fuss interface.
 *   **Secondary:** Junior Developers & Students.
-They are learning about REST APIs, HTTP protocols, and URL structures.
-URLelf can serve as both a utility and an educational tool.
+They are learning about REST APIs, HTTP protocols, and URL structures. url.computer can serve as both a utility and an educational tool.
 *   **Tertiary:** QA Engineers & Product Managers.
 They often need to test API endpoints or validate tracking links without diving deep into a terminal or Postman.

 ## 4. Core Features & Functional Requirements